neoforged/Documentation/docs/resources/server/recipes/index.md

 ### Recipe Display

 A `RecipeDisplay` is the same as a `SlotDisplay`, except that it represents an entire recipe.
 The default interface only keeps track of the `result` of recipe and the `craftingStation` which represents the workbench where the recipe is applied.
-The `RecipeDisplay` also has a `type` that holds the [`MapCodec`][codec] and [`StreamCodec`][streamcodec] used to encode/decode the display.However, subtypes of `RecipeDisplay` contains all the information required to properly render the slot on the client.
+The `RecipeDisplay` also has a `type` that holds the [`MapCodec`][codec] and [`StreamCodec`][streamcodec] used to encode/decode the display.
+However, no available subtypes of `RecipeDisplay` contain all the information required to properly render our recipe on the client.
 As such, we will need to create our own `RecipeDisplay`.

 All slots and ingredients should be represented as `SlotDisplay`s.
 Any restrictions, such as grid size, can be provided in any manner the user decides.